animal welfare <-- back to

 hunting property, hunting cabins/shacks, hunting trailers

-or time spent on the activity or travel so associated.
+or time spent on the activity or time spent traveling.

-Even the most efficient killer cannot compete with the
+Even the most efficient hunter cannot compete with the

 cost of eggs or milk (or livestock meat) when they walk

-away with 70 pounds of venison -- with the labor cost of
+away with 70 pounds of venison -- with the costs of

 The meat from recreational fishing is costing fishers